Many or all companies we feature compensate us. Compensation and editorial

 Here are the steps you can take.

-1. Determine eligibility: If you believe your tax lien was filed in error, assess if you’re eligible to appeal with the IRS or your state government.
+1. Determine eligibility: Assess whether you’re eligible to appeal with the IRS or your state government.

 2. Submit your protest: Use the IRS Collection Appeals Program (CAP) to submit your protest.
 Access the program details and submission portal here.

-3. Choose representation: Decide whether to represent yourself or to hire an attorney, CPA, or other qualified professional for the appeals process.
+3. Choose representation: Decide whether to represent yourself or to hire an attorney, CPA, or other qualified professional.

-4. Seek low-income assistance: If you qualify as a low-income taxpayer and need assistance with a federal tax lien, consider representation through a low-income taxpayer clinic either free of charge or for a small fee.
+4. Seek low-income assistance: If you qualify as a low-income taxpayer, consider representation through a low-income taxpayer clinic, which may be free or low-cost.

 Pay your tax bill